Toggle: English / Spanish

 Hantavirus does not spread between humans.

 Rodents carrying the hantavirus have been found in many U.S. national parks.
+As of November 1, 2012, the National Park Service (NPS) has announced a total of 10 confirmed cases of hantavirus infection in people who recently visited Yosemite National Parks.
 Campers and hikers may be more likely to catch the disease than most people.
 This is because they pitch tents on the forest floor and lay their sleeping bags down in musty cabins.

 However, only a couple of cases have been directly linked to camping or hiking.
 Most people who are exposed to the virus have come in contact with rodent droppings in their own homes.